Free, independent design review advice to support high quality design outcomes for Ōtautahi Christchurch.

 • property

-Each panel meeting will include three or four panellists drawn from the larger pool, to ensure that there are no conflicts of interest and to allow for specialist advice when needed.
+Each design review meeting will include three or four panellists drawn from the larger pool, to ensure that there are no conflicts of interest and to allow for specialist advice when needed.

 Carsten Auer - Architecture